novasearch/wiki.novasearch.org/wiki/Ubuntu_14.04_LTS.md

 #### Fix ugly Windows fonts

-If you open a document that uses Calibri and other windows fonts it will look ugly.
-To fist it disable embedded bitmaps for your user.
+If you open a document that uses Calibri (or other Windows font) the rendering will look ugly.
+To fix it disable embedded bitmaps for your user.

 `$ mkdir ~/.config/fontconfig/conf.d/`